nmarks99/tuigol/README.md

 ## Dependencies

-The only real dependency is `ncurses`.
+The only real dependencies are `ncurses` and a C++ compiler.
 To install ncurses on Ubuntu, run
 ```
 sudo apt install libncurses5-dev libncursesw5-dev
 ```
-If you are using another distribution besides Ubuntu, look up how to install ncurses with you package manager.
+If you are using another Linux distribution besides Ubuntu, look up how to install ncurses with you package manager.
+On Linux you should have GCC preinstalled.
 If you are on Mac or Windows ¯\_(ツ)_/¯.

 Technically another dependecy is a terminal emulator capable of displaying ncurses stuff but every modern terminal should be more than capable of running this program properly.